mayerllyyo/RAG-System-with-LangChain-OpenRouter-Free-Pinecone/README.md

 ## RAG Ecommerce FAQ Chatbot

 A Retrieval-Augmented Generation (RAG) system that answers ecommerce customer support questions using semantic search over a FAQ dataset.
-Built with LangChain, OpenRouter (free LLMs), and Pinecone as the vector database.
-The project includes two RAG approaches: a chain-based pipeline and a ReAct agent with tool use.
+Built with LangChain, OpenRouter (free LLMs), and Pinecone as the vector database, the project includes both a chain-based pipeline and a ReAct agent with tool usage.
+The FAQ dataset was downloaded from Kaggle  [Ecommerce FAQ Chatbot Dataset](https://www.kaggle.com/datasets/saadmakhdoom/ecommerce-faq-chatbot-dataset).

 ## Architecture